Museums

 Clinton County Historical Museum (Carlyle)

-Built in the late 1800s as a private home, the museum holds many artifacts from the area, including genealogical material, books, and periodicals
+Built in the late 1800s as a private home, the museum holds many artifacts from the area, including genealogical material, books, and periodicals on the history of the county.

 1091 Franklin Street | Carlyle, IL